Finite groups and arc-transitive maps of square-free Euler characteristic: Introduction

-The proofs of the above two results are given in Section 4\,-\,5 and Section 6.
-Before that, we construct several interesting examples of regular maps with square-free Euler characteristic in Section 3, from which the following result follows.
+The proofs of the above two results are respectively given in Section 4\,-\,5 and Section 6.
+We remark that, Theorem \ref{thm:arctransmap-gps} does not guarantee the existence of arc-transitive maps $ \calM $ corresponding to each of these groups.
+The existence and construction of such maps is the focus of the next paper in this series.
+Here, we construct several interesting examples of regular maps with square-free Euler characteristic in Section 3, from which the following result follows.